SubClub-The-Sublet-Management-App/SubClub-Docs/Project-Activity-Log.md

 Tomorrow I will start with the planning of the project start-up.
 I have left the card *"Daily Screenshots of Project Trello board and Project Activity Log (32) "* on the Trello board as I plan to continue documenting the development process of this project in this same document.

 ![Trello board of day 12](./Trello-screenshots/Day-12.png)

+## Day 13

+#### Date: Mon 04 Dec 2023

+**Goals:**

+* Create a very detail plan of the task need it to develop to build this project.
+* Create the corresponding repository for the backend on gitHub
+* Create the corresponding repository for the frontend on github
+* Read about how to design and document the project end-points.
+To create what is known as the API Contract.